Name of breed: Bavarian Warmblood, or Bayerisches Warmblut

 Distinguishing features: Bavarian Warmbloods have typical sport horse conformation, with a clean, dry head and limbs and an overall appearance of refinement and athleticism.
 They typically stand between 15.2 and 16.2 hands high, and all colours are permitted, although darker, solid colours are preferred.
 Unlike breeds with a closed studbook, the Bavarian Warmblood doesn’t have one set ‘type’; athletic ability and temperament, rather than a specific appearance, are the breeding aims.
 Bavarian Warmbloods are branded on their left thigh with a crowned shield outside the letter B. Their gaits are rhythmic and energetic, with a long, elastic stride.
 They are excellent jumpers and also have the natural self-carriage required of a dressage horse.
 They are docile, willing, adaptable and intelligent.

 Modern day Bavarian Warmblood: The Bavarian Warmblood is seen competing internationally in the Olympic disciplines of dressage, show jumping and eventing.
-They are also popular choices in combined driving activities and have been part of several World Cup teams.
-There are also several prominent show hunters in the United States that are Bavarian Warmbloods.
+The breed is also a popular choice for combined driving and show hunting.